About the Sailboat Atom

 - Cockpit dodger

-- Bimini cockpit awning
+- Bimini cockpit awning with side enclosures

 - Bulkhead mount barometer and clock